 Rather than experimenting on new technologies, it is always better to go with which you can work confidently.
 However, at the same time, be careful that you do not give preference to technologies and tools that are outdated and ineffective.

 For any kind of web app project, it’s important to have the feature of upscaling.
 Mainly there are two types:

 Whether it is scaling upward or sideways, the architecture should be scalable as it is the core factor that determines whether the project can handle heavy loads without lags & going offline.
-Tools like Angular, React, Node.js, Golang, and Ruby on Rails have excellent scalability.
+Tools like Angular, React, Vue, Node.js, Golang, and Ruby on Rails have excellent scalability.

-Like over time, different people would be working on the project for both maintaining current behaviors and adapting the project to new use cases.
+Like over time, different people would be working on the project for both maintaining current behaviours and adapting the project to new use cases.
 So choose tech stack wisely because developers should be able to work on it productively.

-5. Time to Market:
+5. Time to Market

 Time to market is the period between the ideation to the availability of the product to the consumer markets.
 If your project needs to be launched in a short time, you may consider starting with an MVP.

-6. Development Cost:
+6. Development Cost